rweigel/phys260/Electric_Potential/Electric_Potential.md

    where $L$ is positive; the $+$ sign is used for a force that is in the direction of movement, and the $-$ sign is used for a force that is in the opposite direction of movement.
 For example, if you lift a mass $m$ upwards by a distance $L$, the force you exert is in the same direction of movement, so you do a work of $mgL$.
 The gravitational force on the mass is in the opposite direction of movement, so the work done by the gravitational force is $-mgL$.
 If, instead, you lower the mass, your force is upwards, and the direction of motion is downwards, so the work you do is now $-mgL$, and the work done by the gravitational force is $+mgL$.

 3. When the direction of force relative to the direction of movement changes (so the dot product changes) and/or the magnitude of force changes.
-This is covered on [page 755 of the textbook](https://drive.google.com/file/d/1KO0ETw12uhGYdBMHExKIdR_eCUhHB7dw/view?usp=sharing_remove_).
+This is covered on [page 755 of the textbook](https://drive.google.com/file/d/10Zsubt69yu6wn-AWBvKEjyezXSiaeIup/view?usp=sharing★★★★remove★★★★).

-One of the most common difficulties in calculating work and change in potential energy is getting the correct sign for the answer.
-The following two problems have questions that help you determine the correct sign of work and changes in potential energy.

-In general, determine the direction an object would move when released from rest (call this the "release direction").
-If the object moves or is moved a small step in the release direction, its potential energy will decrease.
-If the object moves or is moved a small step in a direction opposite to the release direction, its potential energy will increase.

-* The potential energy of an object increases when you do positive work on it.
-That is, when your force on the object is in the direction that you move the object.
-One way of determining if an object's potential is higher is if it has more potential to do something.
-A mass lifted upwards has more potential to crush something below it.
-If you lower a mass, it will have less potential to crush something.

-* Potential energy increases when a conservative force (defined next) does negative work.

-**Conservative Forces**

 If $\bfvec{F}$ is a special kind of force, called a _conservative_ force, we do not need to perform integration to every time that we want to compute the work.
 For each conservative force, there is an equation for $U$ (called potential energy, or PE) such that one needs to only know $U$ at $b$ and $a$.
 In this case,